-Due Date: Potential project ideas should be emailed to your instructor by the night of March 15, and tentative project proposals should be emailed to your instructor by the night of March 22nd.
-Presentation Slides must be checked into svn by 10 AM on Tuesday, April 18, and no further updates to presentation slides will be allowed.
-Final code must be checked into svn by midnight (~11:59 PM EST) on Thursday night, April 28.
+Due Date: Potential project ideas should be emailed to your instructor by the night of March 15, and tentative project proposals should be emailed to your instructor by the night of March 16th.
+Final presentation slides must be checked into svn by 10 AM on Tuesday, April 18, and no further updates to presentation slides will be allowed.
+Final code must be checked into svn by midnight (~11:59 PM EST) on Thursday night, April 27th.
 Large and unexpected problems can show up at any time, so plan to finish early!

 E-mail your TA or instructor with questions or problems.